Quantum-geometric thermal conductivity of superconductors: Introduction

 The additional contribution is proportional to the thermal Meissner stiffness $D_{\mathrm{Q}}$.
-In analogy to the superfluid weight (or electric Meissner stiffness), which measures the energy cost to create a modulation of the order parameter phase~\cite{peotta2025quantum}, the thermal Meissner stiffness quantifies the energy needed to thread a static gravitomagnetic flux that induces a persistent heat current~\cite{nakai2022energy,Nakai2023twisted}.
+Its physical origin is analogous to that of the superfluid weight (or electric Meissner stiffness), in that the macroscopic phase rigidity gives rise to a phase stiffness against an external vector potential.
+In analogy to the electric Meissner stiffness, which measures the energy cost to create a modulation of the order parameter phase~\cite{peotta2025quantum}, the thermal Meissner stiffness quantifies the energy needed to thread a static gravitomagnetic flux that induces a persistent heat current~\cite{nakai2022energy,Nakai2023twisted}.
 Equivalently, while the superfluid weight can be viewed as the stiffness against an electromagnetic phase twist, the thermal Meissner stiffness is the stiffness against a gravitomagnetic vector potential \cite{mashhoon2007measurement,furusaki2013electromagnetic,golkar2016global,nakai2017laughlin} that couples to heat current.
-Specifically, a static uniform gravitomagnetic field is equivalent to describing a system in a uniformly rotating frame with constant angular velocity~\cite{furusaki2013electromagnetic}, cf.\ Fig.~\ref{fig:Ds-vs-Dq}. \\ Related gravitoelectromagnetic effects have been thematized previously.
-For example, in Refs.~\cite{Tajmar2003gravitational,Graham2008experiment} it is discussed whether gravitoelectromagnetic effects may explain discrepancies found in tests of superconducting gyroscopes \cite{Gallerati2022interaction}, and in Ref.~\cite{Sekine2016chiral} a thermal counterpart of the chiral magnetic effect~\cite{fukushima2008chiral}, the chiral gravitomagnetic effect (a thermal current generated by gravitomagnetic fields) is studied in superconductors and superfluids.

-The goal of this Letter is to calculate the thermal Meissner stiffness for fermionic superfluids (such as superconductors) with isolated bands, described by Bardeen-Cooper-Schrieffer (BCS) theory~\cite{bardeen1957theory}, that hosts a pairing mechanism with a time-reversal-symmetry-preserving gap function.
+Specifically, a static uniform gravitomagnetic field is equivalent to describing a system in a uniformly rotating frame with constant angular velocity~\cite{furusaki2013electromagnetic}. \\ Related gravitoelectromagnetic effects have been thematized previously.
+For example, in Refs.~\cite{Tajmar2003gravitational,Graham2008experiment} it is discussed whether gravitoelectromagnetic effects may explain discrepancies found in tests of superconducting gyroscopes \cite{Gallerati2022interaction}, and in Ref.~\cite{Sekine2016chiral} a thermal counterpart of the chiral magnetic effect~\cite{fukushima2008chiral}, the chiral gravitomagnetic effect (a thermal current generated by gravitomagnetic fields) is studied in superconductors and superfluids. \\ The goal of this work is to calculate the thermal Meissner stiffness for fermionic superfluids (such as superconductors) with isolated bands, described by Bardeen-Cooper-Schrieffer (BCS) theory~\cite{bardeen1957theory}, that hosts a pairing mechanism with a time-reversal-symmetry-preserving gap function.
 Under these assumptions, the thermal Meissner stiffness $D_{\mathrm{Q}}$ can be expressed in terms of the second-order partial derivative of the grand potential $\Omega$ with respect to the components $\lambda_i$ of the gravitomagnetic vector potential